gilbertsoft/infrastructure-opsone-git-installer/README.md

 Defines the setup script to be called after the cloning if found.
 Defaults to `setup`.

+#### GIS_SETUP_OPTIONS

+Defines the options passed to the setup script.
+Defaults to none.

 ### Run the Installer

 After the configuration you can run `gis` via SSH to get the configured repository cloned and setted up.

+For more information about the possible options run `gis --help`.

 ## Contact & Communication